 There is much compressed into this opening passage.
 And it is easy to overlook the reference to the 2014 disappearance of Malaysian Airlines Flight 370 (MH370).
 But coming from Singapore, I found this reference very familiar, yet also intriguing because it seems to be doing several things all at once here.
 First of all, by alluding to the inconclusive search for the missing airplane, it recalls for me the work of Judd A. Case, who examined radar technology as a “media of orientation” and whose work forms an important coordinate in the literature of logistical media.
 Second, it points us also to the possibility of an unexplainable (or illegible) accident escaping the coordinates of our logistical media.
 Third, this accident confirms how, for the rest of us, our activities are always already captured as data, no thanks to locative media and surveillance technologies.
 And finally, it calls out to the spectre of the unrecovered “black box” (flight recorder) that, should it be found, would provide the requisite data to explain why the plane deviated off-course to begin with.
 Could you perhaps elaborate on why you chose to begin your proposition for a media theory of logistics with this nod towards the accident and towards the possibility of disappearing, escaping, or hiding?

 Ned Rossiter [NR]: I’m pleased you’ve noted the compression of those first two sentences, which in many ways encapsulate the key themes, theoretical interests, and arguments of the book.
 By way of a provisional definition, logistics advances both the science and fantasy of control, and this can infuse the work of writing on logistics with a certain atmosphere and aesthetics of depression and despair.
 To take the first sentence first: for readers of media theory the allusion here to Kittler’s dictum “media determine our situation” is hardly subtle.
-My gesture is to update and recast that thesis, testing it against a series of empirical instantiations borne from the experience of collective research in the form of the Transit Labour (2009–2012) and Logistical Worlds (2013–2017) projects designed and orchestrated with Brett Neilson, my friend and colleague at Western Sydney University’s Institute for Culture and Society.
+My gesture is to update and recast that thesis, testing it against a series of empirical instantiations borne from the experience of collective research in the form of the Transit Labour (2009–2012) and Logistical Worlds (2013–2017) projects designed and orchestrated with Brett Neilson, my colleague at Western Sydney University’s Institute for Culture and Society.
 The opening sentence also announces an intervention into the “German media theory” debate, such that it is.
 Since around 2012 I have benefitted enormously from annual visits to Leuphana University’s remarkable Centre for Digital Cultures — a micro-utopia of media theory, to be sure.
 From the many discussions had there, I came to realize that perhaps I was a media theorist after all.
 Or rather, after first reading Kittler in the early nineties amidst a detour through various disciplines, I again became interested in how technical systems define in many ways the contours of history and parameters of epistemology.
 This is the Kittler lesson, one that I came to after an earlier intellectual formation via Kittler’s Canadian counterpart, namely Harold A. Innis.
 Many scholars have noted the parallels and connections to be forged between the work of these two theorists of media and communication.

 There’s a conceptual beauty to Judd A. Case’s distillation of logistics as media of orientation and coordination, and it makes perfect sense that he arrived at this crystallization through a study of radar technology.
 I only became familiar with Case’s research in the final stages of writing the book, and it was the wonderfully elegant book on elemental media by John Durham Peters that provided the pointer.
 The case of MH370 instantiates both a logistical nightmare and nightmare of logistics.
 This is the double-edged sword of logistics explored in my book.
 Whether or not a retrieved black box, if it’s ever found, can explain the disaster of orientation technologies gone awry is another matter, one that signals the limits of knowledge within the logistical paradigm.
 And, as you indicate, such limits are also a condition of possibility: Within the event of the accident lurks the chance of escape.
 To evade the scrutiny of the logistical gaze is no easy feat in this epoch of calculation, in which audit cultures and performance measures have infected society at large.
 It’s hard to name an institution that has not been absorbed into the cultural-technological logic of optimizing efficiency that doesn’t also embrace the neopositivist episteme in quite embarrassing ways, to put it mildly.